 Just like the rest of the endive family, including kale, chard and radicchio, escarole are hearty greens which flourish later into the growing season.
-Because the center of the plants head hasn’t gotten as much sunlight, it is less bitter.
-Some farmers have been known to cultivate pale escarole leaves by covering the pants to reduce the sunlight, which keeps the whole plant from getting quite so bitter.
+Because the center of the plant’s head hasn’t gotten as much sunlight, it is less bitter.
+Some farmers have been known to cultivate pale escarole leaves by covering the plants to reduce the sunlight, which keeps the whole plant from getting quite so bitter.

 Escarole are high in folic acids, fiber as well as vitamins A and K. The greens can either be eaten raw or after they have been gently cooked.